-European patent 1026253, covering a significant portion of our core DNA delivery technology, was granted in September 2004.
-In September 2005, the '253 patent was opposed by eight parties.
+European patent 1026253, or the '253 patent, covering a significant portion of our core DNA delivery technology, was granted in September 2004.
+In June 2005, the '253 patent was opposed by eight parties.
 This '253 patent was revoked on formal grounds in December 2008 under an initial ruling by the Opposition Division of the European Patent Office.
 We appealed this decision and in December 2010 our appeal was successful and the '253 patent was reinstated by the Appeals Board and sent back to the Opposition Division for further processing.
-While the '253 patent expired in March 2010 the reinstatement gives us the ability to prosecute any infringing activity that may have occurred prior to the '253 patent expiring and within five years of initiation of the legal proceedings.
+The Opposition Division held hearings in March of 2012 to determine whether the patent should be revoked on other grounds.
+The Opposition Division ultimately ruled that the patent should be maintained.
+The Opposition Division set a deadline of June 7, 2012, for filing Notice of Appeal.
+Because no appeal was filed by the opponents, the decision by the Opposition Division became final on August 1, 2012.
+While the '253 patent expired in March 2010, the reinstatement gives us the ability to prosecute any infringing activity that may have occurred prior to the expiration of the '253 patent expiring and within five years of initiation of the legal proceedings.
 We may use other issued patents and patent applications that are pending in Europe to protect our DNA technology.